Valley Central’s Registered Nurses help keep students healthy and serve as an important resource in our schools.

 Registration for all sports is available here on Family ID.

-Concussions are a serious health concern for everyone.
-Learn more about VCSD Concussion Procedures here.
+Concussions and Sudden Cardiac Arrest are serious health concerns for everyone.
+Learn more about VCSD Sports Health Concerns here.

 The District, in accordance with guidance from NYSED, has developed a procedure for student use of sunscreen.
 Please contact your school nurse for the required form which must be completed annually and filed with the school health office at a child’s school